-Texas Longhorns in the BCS Championship, Bowl Games and Big 12 Championship
+Texas Longhorns in the CFP National Championship, Bowl Games and Big 12 Championship

 The Texas Longhorns rank in the top 3 in NCAA All-Time Bowl appearances with more than 50.
-Without a doubt one of the most recognized college football programs in the nation, The Longhorns annually demonstrate their dominance in the Big 12 Conference, recording multiple Big 12 Championship appearances since joining the league in 1996.
-They’ve also etched their name into the BCS Championship trophy with a claimed national titles in 1963, 1969, 1970, and 2005.
+Without a doubt one of the most recognized college football programs in the nation, The Longhorns annually demonstrate their dominance in the Big 12 Conference, recording multiple Big 12 Championships since joining the league in 1996.
+They’ve also etched their name into the National Championship trophy with a claimed national titles in 1963, 1969, 1970, and 2005.
 The Texas Longhorns are always a threat to reach the College Football Playoff, and will look to bring a 5th National Championship home in 2016

 Texas Longhorns Event Guide